-Adolf Hitler's National Socialist (Nazi) Party exploits the situation, advocating national pride, blaming the Treaty of Versailles, the left and Jews for the political turmoil and claiming to have a solution to the economic crisis.
+Adolf Hitler's National Socialist German Workers' Party (Nazi Party) exploits the situation, advocating national pride, blaming the Treaty of Versailles, the left and Jews for the political turmoil and claiming to have a solution to the economic crisis.
 The Nazis reach a position from which they can seize power on 30 January 1933 when Hitler is appointed chancellor.
 When the true nature of the Nazi regime becomes apparent pockets of resistance (Widerstand) begin to grow within German society and its institutions.
 More background.

-Born at Griefstein Castle at Jettingen, 90 km west of Munich, on 15 November 1907 into one of the oldest and most influential families of Catholic nobility in the south of Germany.
+Born at Griefstein Castle at Jettingen, 90 km west of Munich, on 15 November 1907 into one of the oldest and most influential families of the south German Catholic nobility.
 He is the third of three sons.
 His two elder brothers, Berthold and Alexander, are twins.
 Von Stauffenberg, too, has a twin brother, but he dies in infancy.

-Though his family has a background of military service, in his youth von Stauffenberg shows strong interest in literature and the arts, becoming a disciple of the poet Stephan George.
+Though his family has a background of military service, von Stauffenberg shows strong interest in literature and the arts, becoming a disciple of the poet Stephan George.
 He is also a committed Catholic and has a deep sense of ethics.

 1926 - After contemplating careers in music and architecture, von Stauffenberg finally opts for military service, entering the army as a cadet officer in his family's traditional regiment, the 17th Cavalry Regiment of Bamberg.

-1930 - Graduating first in his class and receiving a special ceremonial sabre for "outstanding achievements", von Stauffenberg is commissioned as a lieutenant.
-His military superiors variously describe him as "highly intelligent and of above average ability, both tactically and technically", and "an expert at settling differences, acting as go-between and smoothing out quarrels."
+1930 - Von Stauffenberg graduates first in his class and receives a special ceremonial sabre for "outstanding achievements".
+He is commissioned as a lieutenant.
+His military superiors variously describe him as "highly intelligent and of above average ability, both tactically and technically", and "an expert at settling differences, acting as go-between and smoothing out quarrels".

-On his birthday, von Stauffenberg becomes engaged to Baroness Nina von Lerchenfeld on 15 November, the day of his 23rd birthday.
-Baroness Nina is the daughter of another family of Bavarian nobility.
-The couple will marry in 1933.
+Von Stauffenberg becomes engaged to Baroness Nina von Lerchenfeld on 15 November, the day of his 23rd birthday.
+Baroness Nina is the daughter of another family of the Bavarian nobility.
+The couple marry in 1933.
 Their first son is born the following year.
-They will have two more sons and two daughters, the youngest, a daughter, being born after von Stauffenberg's death.
+They have two more sons and two daughters.
+The youngest, a daughter, is born after von Stauffenberg's death.

-All Nazis in prison are issued with full pardons; critics of the government and the Nazi Party are subject to arrest; special courts are established for the trial of political detainees.
+All Nazis in prison are issued with full pardons.
+Critics of the government and the Nazi Party are subject to arrest.
+Special courts are established for the trial of political detainees.
 Regional governments are dissolved and then reconstituted with governors handpicked by Hitler.
-Leftist political parties are banned; Germany is declared a one-party state; Jews and leftists are purged from the bureaucracy; and trade unions are dissolved and replaced with Nazi organisations.
+Leftist political parties are banned.
+Germany is declared a one-party state.
+Jews and leftists are purged from the bureaucracy.
+Trade unions are dissolved and replaced with Nazi organisations.
 Germany withdraws from the League of Nations.

 The Gestapo, or secret state police, is established in April.
 Concentration camps are set up for the interment of opponents.
 A program of public works, rearmament and forced labour helps bring the economy under control.
 Inflation comes down, the currency is stabilised and full employment achieved.
 Support for Hitler increases.

-For his part, von Stauffenberg is initially supportive of or neutral towards the Nazis' program to restore German's prosperity and make the country once again a strong world power.
-However, the excesses of the regime will soon change his view.
+Von Stauffenberg is initially supportive of or neutral towards the Nazis' program to restore German's prosperity and make the country once again a strong world power.
+However, the excesses of the regime soon changes his view.

 1936 - In the eastern German city of Leipzig the resistance to the Nazis finds a focus when city mayor Dr Karl Goerdeler, a former supporter of Hitler, resigns from his post in protest against the oppressive measures of the regime.